Skip to main content

 Completion Date: June 2024

-We proudly completed the Whittlesea Public Gardens Redevelopment for the City of Whittlesea, delivering a significant upgrade to a well-loved recreational hub in Lalor.
-This $2 million project revitalised the Gardens to better meet the needs of the growing and diverse local community, offering modern, inclusive spaces for active play, relaxation, and connection.
+This project aimed to revitalise the Gardens to better meet the needs of the growing and diverse local community, creating modern, inclusive spaces for active play, leisure and social connection.

-The redevelopment introduced a wide range of high-quality features, including:
+The redevelopment introduced a wide range of new facilities, including:

 • Boulder and climbing wall